Kenyatta vows to ensure controversial new media law is constitutional

-NAIROBI (Reuters) - Kenyan President Uhuru Kenyatta told journalists on Saturday not to panic over a new media law which critics say will muzzle the press in East Africa’s biggest economy, saying he will veto it to ensure it is constitutional.
+NAIROBI, Nov 2 (Reuters) - Kenyan President Uhuru Kenyatta told journalists on Saturday not to panic over a new media law which critics say will muzzle the press in East Africa’s biggest economy, saying he will vet it to ensure it is constitutional.

 Kenyan media and opposition politicians say the new rules passed by parliament will stunt democracy in a country which currently enjoys broad press freedoms.
 Several nations tightly control news reporting in other parts of East Africa.